+SELECT -- Executes a query given the supplied constraints.

+Function SELECT

-SELECT - Executes a query given the supplied constraints.
-Function select &rest identifiers &key all distinct from group-by having limit offset identifiers A set of sql expressions each of which indicates a column to query.
+select &rest identifiers &key all distinct from group-by having order-by set-operation where result-ty identifiers A set of sql expressions each of which indicates a column to query.